annamalai-sam/freshschool/README.md

   Mail and passwords are in admin-login.js page

 3.Add status
-   Admin wants modify the result of the students
+   Admin wants modify the result of the students from current result

 4.Show status
   User must enter mail